 In a hospital-based case-control study conducted by Orsi et al. (2009) in France, authors identified 87 HL cases and 265 age-and sex-matched controls.
 There was a non-statistically significant elevated odds ratio observed (OR=1.7; 95% CI=0.6-5.0; 6 exposed cases and 15 exposed controls).
-The wide CI range can primarily be attributed to the low number of exposed cases indicating the analysis is underpowered.
+The wide CI range can primarily be attributed to the low number of exposed cases.
 Also, as noted earlier, this study did not adjust for exposure to multiple pesticides.

 Chang and Delzell (2016) conducted a meta-analysis exploring glyphosate exposure and HL using data from both of these studies.
-A meta-risk ratio of 1.1 (95% CI=0.7-1.6) was obtained with a I^2 value of 0.0%, indicating consistency across the data sets.
+A meta-risk ratio of 1.1 (95% CI=0.7-1.6) was obtained with a $I^2$ value of 0.0%, indicating consistency across the data sets.